Amazon Web Services – software development engineer, design and simulation, Center for Quantum Computing

 University of Wisconsin–Madison – assistant professor

 The University of Wisconsin–Madison Department of Electrical and Computer Engineering seeks candidates for a tenure-track position in the broad discipline of 2-D/quantum materials for device applications across any of the four pillars of quantum engineering: communications, sensing, networking, and computing.
 The department is especially interested in candidates with experimental expertise in quantum technologies.
 Candidates who transcend traditional disciplinary boundaries are especially encouraged.
 It is anticipated that the successful candidate will develop strong collaborations in quantum materials research at UW–Madison, both within the College of Engineering and across campus through the Wisconsin Quantum Institute.
-For more information and to apply, please visit the UW–Madison job page.
+Learn more and apply.

 Zurich Instruments – application scientist, quantum computing